-ECE 241 Signals - Signals Introduction to continuous and discrete time signal theory and analysis of linear time-invariant systems.
+ECE 240 Signals - Introduction to continuous and discrete time signal theory and analysis of linear timeinvariant systems.
 Signal representations, systems and their properties, LTI systems, convolution, linear constant coefficient differential and difference equations.
-Fourier analysis, continuous and discrete-time Fourier series and transforms, properties, inter-relations, and duality.
+Fourier analysis, continuous and discretetime Fourier series and transforms, properties, inter-relations, and duality.
 Filtering of continuous and discrete time signals.
 Sampling of continuous time signals, signal reconstruction, discrete time processing of continuous time signals.
 Laplace transforms.
 Laboratory.
-Prerequisites: MATH 165 and ECE 113 or ECE 210.